iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 With the above ruleset, when creating children for `Child 1.2.1` node, the library would've found no child node rules, because there are no nested rules for its specification.
 After the change, the library also looks at child node rules at the root level of the ruleset.
 The rules that are now handled are marked with a comment in the above example.
 If the effect is not desirable, rules should have [conditions](../presentation/Hierarchies/ChildNodeRule.md#attribute-condition) that specify what parent node they return children for.

-### Fixed inconsistent property representation in a property grid
+### Fixed inconsistent property grid representation

 Previously, when using [RelatedPropertiesSpecification.nestedRelatedProperties]($presentation-common) attribute, the properties were loaded differently based on whether parent specification included any properties or not.
 Now the behavior is consistent.